 In the Hygiene Supervision Regulation, it was provided that a cosmetics producer or importer shall need to apply for permission to the China Cosmetic Management Bureau and need to undergo an examination by the China Cosmetic Management Bureau before it uses or imports for the first time a new cosmetic ingredient.
 The "Declaration of acceptance of administrative licensing requirements on cosmetics" (enforced in April 2010), which is the sub-regulation, and the "Guidelines on application and evaluation of new cosmetic ingredients" (enforced in July 2011), which are guidelines for application and evaluation of new cosmetic ingredients, clarified the definition of new cosmetic ingredients, compliance rules, application procedure, evaluation principles, etc. to a certain extent.
-However, while there were only eight new ingredients registered under the Hygiene Supervision Regulation, the production and export of cosmetics containing new ingredients remained restricted.
+However, while there were only eight new ingredients registered under the Hygiene Supervision Regulation, the production and export of cosmetics containing new ingredients remained prohibited.

 In addition, according to Article 3 II 2 (2) of the above Guidelines on the application and evaluation of new cosmetic ingredients in the Hygiene Supervision Regulation, new cosmetic ingredients must not be complex materials, which means that application and safety evaluation must be carried out on single materials.
-There are some plant extracts and fermentation liquids whose new substance is substantially hard to be isolated from the solvent, and even if a new substance can be isolated, there is a possibility that the new substance will turn to a different one from those is actually compounded into cosmetics due to a chemical change in the process.
-Due to this, there is a concern that evaluation on single materials may not be adequate for safety.

-There are cases in evaluation of new ingredients under the Hygiene Supervision Regulation that are required to disclose information which is related to confidential corporate information such as details on procedures, reaction process and reaction conditions in the manufacturing process, and there are cases where such information was posted on the China Cosmetic Management Bureau website after the examination, and there are concerns that confidential corporate information will be disclosed.
+There are some plant extracts and fermentation liquids whose new substance is substantially hard to be isolated from the solvent, and even if a new substance can be isolated, there is a possibility that the new substance will turn to a different one from those is actually compounded into cosmetics due to a chemical There are cases in evaluation of new ingredients under the Hygiene Supervision Regulation that are required to disclose information which is related to confidential corporate information such as details on procedures, reaction process and reaction conditions in the manufacturing process, and there are cases where such information was posted on the China Cosmetic Management Bureau website after the examination, and there are concerns that confidential corporate information will be disclosed.

 However, the Supervision and Administration Regulation does not provide anything as to whether or not safety evaluation by complex materials is allowed, and those provisions in a "relevant information of ingredients is disclosed to the general public" regarding information on new ingredients.
 Depending on the scope of the relevant information, confidential corporate information may fall within the scope of disclosure.
-In addition, China notified to the TBT Committee of the draft "Instructions for New Cosmetic Ingredient Registration and Notification Dossiers", which is a related subregulation, in November 2020.
+In addition, China notified to the TBT Committee of the draft "Instructions for New Cosmetic Ingredient Registration and Notification Dossiers", which is a related sub-regulation, in November 2020.
 The said draft Instructions require that the items that may contain confidential corporate information such as the limited quantity for use of raw materials and quality standards, etc. are publicly released, and that toxicological tests for new cosmetic ingredients are performed in accordance with the test methods provided in the "Safety and Technical Standards for Cosmetics", thus limiting the use of internationally recognized test methods.

-In order to correct these problems, the Japanese government submitted a comment on the TBT notification in January 2021 and raised a problem at the TBT Committee in February of the same year.
 In the "Instructions for New Cosmetic Ingredient Registration and Notification Dossiers", which were promulgated in March 2021 and came into effect in May of the same year, some of the Japanese government's requests were reflected to some extent in the final regulations, such as the deletion of some of the items to be publicly released; however, the restrictions on the use of internationally recognized test methods have not been improved.